SamiPerttu/fundsp/README.md

 The components are first converted to `Net`.

 When we need dynamic processing, we can start it with `Net::wrap`, which converts any unit into a network.
-Also, we can control when to cross from the static realm into the dynamic by the placement of `Net::wrap`.
+Moreover, we can control when to cross from the static realm into the dynamic by the placement of `Net::wrap`.

 ```rust